 An example of the last problem would be found in “steelyard” conversions using load cells.
 If a preloaded spring overload protection system was also incorporated in the conversion, whenever the overload system was activated, it would “reset” itself to a potentially different overall assembly length.

 This would lead to an apparent “zero shift” in the load cell.
-The important point is that load cell applications such as the steelyard conversion also requires the installed length of the system to be constant, or otherwise varying tare weights will be suspended on the load cell.
+The important point is that load cell applications such as the steelyard conversion also require the installed length of the system to be constant, or otherwise varying tare weights will be suspended on the load cell.
 In the preload spring system, reset tolerances can be on the order of plus/minus 0.020 owing to hysteresis losses between the spring coils or “seating problems of the numerous components.
-The test of the relative suitability of a preloaded spring system would be to establish the effect of adding a variable and potentially non-repeatable length load cell to the system.
+The test of the relative suitability of a preloaded spring system would be to establish the effect of adding a variable and a potentially non-repeatable length load cell to the system.

 For weighing systems that can withstand physical separation of the load cell link, a simple shear pin system might provide a low-cost method of guarding a high price load cell.
 Thomas Register lists more than a dozen suppliers under the category of Shear, Pins.
 All the discussions of overload, up until now as dealt with those loads, have been gradually applied.

-Have you ever seen the act where a man places a huge stone block on his stomach and then has an assistant break it in half with a sledge hammer?
+Have you ever seen the act where a man places a huge stone block on his stomach and then has an assistant break it in half with a sledgehammer?
 Or have you ever tried to drive a nail through a thin plywood sheet that lacked any support behind it?
 If so, you have either observed or witnessed at first hand, the control or miss-control of shock loading.

 Shock loading happens to be a major factor in establishing whether or not a weighing system will tolerate the environment in which it is placed.
 The very characteristic that makes electronic weighing systems so interesting (their high operating speed) makes them particularly prone to damage from shock loading.
-To better interpret the effects of shock loading, a fictional case of shock load damage on a 50 pound scale is examined.
+To better interpret the effects of shock loading, a fictional case of shock load damage on a 50-pound scale is examined.

-First, a ten pound box of nails is inadvertently dropped from a height of 10 inches on a 50 pound (full scale) counting scale.
+First, a ten-pound box of nails is inadvertently dropped from a height of 10 inches on a 50 pound (full scale) counting scale.
 Following the incident, the scale has experienced a shift in zero reading that cannot be nulled out.
 To find out what exactly happened, the action was slowed down and the accident was repeated.
 As the box of nails is dropped, it starts to accelerate and gathers momentum.
-One quarter of a second later, it moves at 5 miles per hour and contacts the scale’s top surface.
+One-quarter of a second later, it moves at 5 miles per hour and contacts the scale’s top surface.
 As the scale is extremely stiff, the box of nails should now come to zero velocity in a very short distance (usually 0.005”), meaning that the mass should experience tremendous deceleration, which is on the order of 160 times the acceleration due to gravity.

 If nothing happened to relieve the force, the forces produced by this acceleration (or deceleration) could build to 1600 pounds.
 Yet, the cardboard container begins to crush and many of the nails within the container begin to shift, which takes in some of the energy of the fall.
 As the box begins to crush, the effective distance over which the weight is accelerated also increases, which additionally reduces the acceleration forces.
 During all these occurrences, the upper surface of the scale, which possesses some amount of mass, creates a resisting force.
 This force is directly proportional to the amount of mass it contains, thus tending to guard the load cell which is directly mounted below.
 Conversely, the mass of the platform has been intentionally minimized so as to reduce the tare load on the load cell and improve its high-speed performance.